dapr/quickstarts/tutorials/pub-sub/README.md

 ### Prerequisites to run locally

 - [Dapr CLI with Dapr initialized](https://docs.dapr.io/getting-started/install-dapr-cli/)
-- [Node.js version 8 or greater](https://nodejs.org/en/) and/or [Python 3.4 or greater](https://www.python.org/): You can run this quickstart with one or both microservices
+- [Node.js version 8 or greater](https://nodejs.org/en/) and/or [Python 3.4 or greater](https://www.python.org/) and/or [Asp.Net Core 5](https://dotnet.microsoft.com/download/dotnet/5.0): You can run this quickstart with one or both or all microservices

 ### Prerequisites to Run in Kubernetes